Ajmal Kasab: Legal issues

 Several Indian lawyers refused to represent Kasab citing ethical concerns.
 A resolution was passed unanimously by the Bombay Metropolitan Magistrate Court's Bar Association, which has more than 1,000 members, saying that none of its members would defend any of the accused of the terror attacks.
 Other bar associations passed similar resolutions.
 The Hindu nationalist political party Shiv Sena threatened lawyers against representing him.
 When one attorney, Ashok Sarogi, hinted that he would be willing to represent Kasab, Shiv Sena members protested outside his home and pelted it with stones, forcing him to retract.
 In December 2008, the Chief Justice of India K. G. Balakrishnan said that for a fair trial, Kasab needed a lawyer.

 An eight-member commission from Pakistan, comprising defence lawyers, prosecutors and a court official was allowed to travel to India on 15 March to gather evidence for the prosecution of seven suspects linked to the 2008 Mumbai attacks.
 However, the defence lawyers were barred from cross-examining the four prosecution witnesses in the case including Ajmal Kasab.

 Kasab wrote to the High Commission of Pakistan in India requesting help and legal aid.
-In the letter, he confirmed he and the nine slain terrorists were Pakistani.
-He asked the Pakistani High Commission to take custody of the body of fellow terrorist Ismail Khan.
+In the letter, he confirmed he and the nine killed militants were Pakistani.
+He asked the Pakistani High Commission to take custody of the body of fellow militant Ismail Khan.
 Pakistani officials confirmed the receipt of the letter and were reported to be studying it.
 No further updates were given.

 On 1 April 2009, senior Indian advocate Anjali Waghmare agreed to represent Kasab, despite Shiv Sena activists having protested and stoned her home.

 Trial

-His conviction was based on CCTV footage showing him striding across the Chhatrapati Shivaji Terminus with an AK-47 and a backpack.
+His conviction was based on CCTV footage showing him striding across the Chhatrapati Shivaji Maharaj Terminus with an AK-47 and a backpack.
 Towards the end of December 2008, Ujjwal Nikam was appointed as public prosecutor for trying Kasab and in January 2009, M. L. Tahaliyani was appointed the judge for the case.
-Indian investigators filed an 11,000-page Chargesheet against Kasab on 25 February 2009.
+Indian investigators filed an 11,000-page chargesheet against Kasab on 25 February 2009.
 Due to the fact that the chargesheet was written in Marathi and English, Kasab requested an Urdu translation of the charge sheet.
 He was charged with murder, conspiracy and waging war against India along with other crimes.
 His trial was originally scheduled to start on 15 April 2009 but was postponed as his lawyer, Anjali Waghmare was dismissed for a conflict of interest.
 It resumed on 17 April 2009 after Abbas Kazmi was assigned as his new defence counsel.
 On 20 April 2009, the prosecution submitted a list of charges against him, including the murder of 166 people.
 On 6 May 2009, Kasab pleaded not guilty to 86 charges.
 The same month he was identified by eyewitnesses who testified witnessing his actual arrival and him firing at the victims.
 Later the doctors who treated him also identified him.
 On 2 June 2009, Kasab told the judge he also understood the Marathi language.